Timothy-Flavin/halsarc/README.md

 ]
 ```

-### Generating a level from scratch
+### Generating map.npy from scratch
 By Running PngToMap.py and supplying a level folder with a map.png present, a map will be generated in the form of a numpy array of tile id's for the game to use.
 Just change the `level_name="Island"` to the folder you create

 ## Game use